 ”In my home, life was framed as an epic spiritual battle between good and evil…”

 Megan Phelps-Roper grew up inside the very well-known and widely-hated Westboro Baptist Church.
 The specific church’s values, which do not reflect on the larger Baptist or Christian community, are values that seem to target negative feelings such as hate and intolerance.
-They are known for picketed the funerals of soldiers on behalf of causes that have nothing to do with the deceased.
-They not only target groups like the LGBTQ community and the Muslim community but they also target other sects of Christianity, a strong example being Catholicism.
+They are known for picketing the funerals of soldiers and targeting groups like the LGBTQ community and the Muslim community.
+But you may not know that they also target other sects of Christianity, especially Catholicism.

-The church, stemming from Topeka, Kansas, is a divisive group and it is hard to understand how smart, intelligent individuals get caught up in the open hatred and cruel messages.
-As Westboro gained national attention after picketing the funeral of Matthew Shepard, a college student killed in a savage way due to his homosexuality.
-They attention only helped them grow, both in media coverage and in numbers.
+The church, originally from Topeka, Kansas, is a divisive yet popular group.
+It’s hard to understand how smart, intelligent individuals get caught up in the hatred and cruelty.
+Westboro gained national attention after picketing the funeral of Matthew Shepard, a college student killed in a savage way due to his homosexuality.
+The backlash they received only helped them grow in numbers.

-Recently, Megan Phelps-Roper, part of a very prominent family within the Westboro Baptist Church, ran a TEDTalk in New York City that explained why she got the courage to leave all that she knew behind.
-Because she was born into the church, Megan never knew a different life, she believed their causes were righteous because it was the only way she’d been taught.
+Megan Phelps-Roper, part of a very prominent family within the Westboro Baptist Church, ran a TED Talk and explained how she found the courage to leave.
+Because she was born into the church, Megan never knew a different life; she believed the causes were righteous and worth fighting for.
 All of that changed once she discovered Twitter.

-Through her arguments and conversations through social media, Phelps-Roper began to see holes in her church’s ideology and it wasn’t long before she began to change her beliefs and open up her mind.
-Megan’s lessons-learned are not just a good story, they are strangely relevant to the rest of the world around us.
+Through arguments and conversations on social media, Phelps-Roper began to see holes in her church’s ideology and it wasn’t long before she began to open up her mind.
+Megan’s lessons-learned are not just a good story, they are very relevant lessons we should all pay attention to.